GE1S7/Portfolio/README.md

 - **Game Physics:** Implements ball movement with varying bounce angles depending on the paddle hit location.
 - **User Input:** Supports player control through keyboard inputs.
 - **Scoring System:** Tracks and displays player scores, with a win condition based on reaching 10 points.
-##  Text-based Adventure Game (in progress)
+##  Text-based Adventure Game Engine (in progress)
-- This project is a text-based adventure game engine where the player navigates through different locations, interacts with objects and characters, and performs various actions.
-The game is designed to be flexible and expandable, allowing for easy addition of new locations, items, and characters.
+- This project is a rudimentary text-based game engine, showcasing my ability to work with various data structures and implement game logic for text-based adventure games.
+It involves moving between nodes/locations, picking up items, checking inventory, and interacting with objects.
+This project demands significant tinkering with different data structures and objects that refer to other objects.
 ### Features:
-- **Player Movement:** Navigate through different locations using directional commands.
+- **Game State Management:** Efficiently handles the game state, including the player's inventory, current location, and game progress.
+- **Node-based Navigation:** Implements a system for moving between locations (nodes) in the game world.
-- **Item Interaction:** Pick up and use items found in various locations.
+- **Item Interaction:** Allows players to pick up and use items, adding depth and interactivity to the game.
-- **Location Descriptions:** Detailed descriptions of surroundings to enhance immersion.
-- **Inventory Management:** Track and manage items collected by the player.
-- **Character Interaction:** Encounter and potentially interact with characters in different locations.
+- **Modular Design:** The engine is designed to be extended with new locations, items, and interactions, making it a flexible framework for creating various text-based games.

 ## Tic-Tac-Toe text based game
 This project is a simple text-based implementation of the classic Tic-Tac-Toe game.
 It showcases my ability to work with basic Python constructs, handle user input, and implement game logic, particularly the logic for determining the winner in a game.